dotnet/coreclr/Documentation/design-docs/tailcalls-with-helpers.md

 This section describes the helper functions and data structures that the tail calls use and also describes the tail call sequence step by step.
 ### Helper functions
 The tail calls use the following thunks and helpers:
-* StoreArguments - this thunk has the same signature as the target function, except of the return type, which is void.
-It stores the arguments into a thread local storage together with the address of the corresponding CallTarget thunk and a descriptor of locations and types of managed references in the stored arguments data.
+* StoreArguments - this thunk stores the arguments into a thread local storage together with the address of the corresponding CallTarget thunk and a descriptor of locations and types of managed references in the stored arguments data.
 This thunk is generated as IL and compiled by the jitter or AOT compiler.
 There is one such thunk per tail call target.
+It has a signature that is compatible with the tailcall target function, but it is not the same.
+It gets the same arguments as the tail call target function, but it would also get "this" pointer and the generic context as explicit arguments if the tail call target requires them.
+It has the same return type as the tail call target function.
+Arguments and return values of generic reference types are passed as "object" so that the StoreArguments doesn't have to be generic.
+This is just to make it easier for the JIT, we can also make the return type "void".
-* CallTarget - this thunk gets the arguments buffer that was filled by the StoreArguments thunk, loads the arguments from the buffer, releases the buffer and calls the target function.
-It is also generated as IL and compiled by the jitter or AOT compiler.
+* CallTarget - this thunk gets the arguments buffer that was filled by the StoreArguments thunk, loads the arguments from the buffer, releases the buffer and calls the target function using calli.
+The signature used for the calli would ensure that all arguments including the optional hidden return buffer and the generic context are passed in the right registers / stack slots.
+Generic reference arguments will be specified as "object" in the signature so that the CallTarget doesn't have to be generic.
+The CallTarget is also generated as IL and compiled by the jitter or AOT compiler.
 There is one such thunk per tail call target.
+This thunk has the same return type as the tailcall target or return "object" if the return type of the tail call target is a generic reference type.
 * TailCallHelper - this is an assembler helper that is responsible for restoring stack pointer to the location where it was when the first function in a tail call chain was entered and then jumping to the CallTarget thunk.
 This helper is common for all tail call targets.
+In a context of each tailcall invocation, the TailCallHelper will be handled by the jitter as if it had the same return type as the tail call target.
+That means that if the tail call target needs a hidden return buffer for returning structs, the pointer to this buffer will be passed to the TailCallHelper the same way as it would be passed to the tail call target.
+The TailCallHelper would then pass this hidden argument to the CallTarget helper.
+There will be two flavors of this helper, based on whether the tail call target needs a hidden return buffer or not:
+  * TailCallHelper
+  * TailCallHelper_RetBuf

 ### Helper data structures
 The tail calls use the following data structures: